MicrosoftDocs/architecture-center/docs/guide/hpc/hpc-lammps-content.md

 ### Components

 - [Azure Virtual Machines](https://azure.microsoft.com/services/virtual-machines) is used to create Linux VMs.
-  - For information about deploying the VM and installing the drivers, see [Linux VMs on Azure](../../reference-architectures/n-tier/linux-vm.yml).
+  - For information about deploying VMs, see [Linux VMs on Azure](../../reference-architectures/n-tier/linux-vm.yml).
 - [Azure Virtual Network](https://azure.microsoft.com/services/virtual-network) is used to create a private network infrastructure in the cloud.
-  - [Network security groups](/azure/virtual-network/network-security-groups-overview) restrict access to the VMs.
+  - [Network security groups](/azure/virtual-network/network-security-groups-overview) restrict access to VMs.
-  - A public IP address connects the internet to the VM.
+  - A public IP address connects the internet to VMs.
 - [Azure CycleCloud](https://azuremarketplace.microsoft.com/marketplace/apps/azurecyclecloud.azure-cyclecloud) is used to create the cluster in the multi-node configuration.
-- A physical SSD is used for storage.
+- A physical SSD provides storage.

 ## Compute sizing